oelin/node-replicate/README.md

 // [ "https://replicate.delivery/pbxt/f4nlztv3uz1iFC4AEf2wBYQGTezdVeysvtZUtwfsvZOJDN6AC/out-0.png" ]
 ```

 ## Contributing

-Have a feature you'd like to see in this package?
+Have a feature you'd like to see added?
 Create a [pull request](https://github.com/oelin/node-replicate/pulls) or open an [issue](https://github.com/oelin/node-replicate/issues).
-Some planned features include support for file uploads and integration with the authenticated API.
+Some planned features include support for file uploads and integration with the *authenticated* Replicate API.